-At least 8 credits of the following courses must be taken in order to be admitted to the UTP.
-Admission to the UTP is not required to enroll in the following courses, and they can be used to meet university GELS requirements
+At least 8 credits of the following courses must be taken in order to be admitted to the School.
+These courses are open to all Metropolitan State students and they can be used to meet university GELS requirements.

-- PSYC 308 Child Psychology - PSYC 356 Early Childhood Education within a Historical, Social, and Cultural Context or - EDU 430 Historical and Cultural Foundations of Urban Education - PSYC 357 Observing and Assessing Young Children - PSYC 359 Positive Behavior Guidance

-PSYC 417 Language and Communication Development in ECE
+- PSYC 308 Child Psychology - PSYC 356 Early Childhood Education within a Historical, Social, and Cultural Context or - EDU 430 Historical and Cultural Foundations of Urban Education - PSYC 357 Observing and Assessing Young Children - PSYC 359 Positive Behavior Guidance - PSYC 417 Language and Communication Development in ECE